 So, what are the speeds delivered in each of the 2G, 3G, 4G and 4G LTE technology?
 1G – The analog 1G offered simple telephony service without data.
 2G – Delivered digital signal and offered up to 250Kbps speed.
 Supports voice, text and data services.
 3G – At least 200Kbps up to 3Mbps speed .

-Read moreWhat is the concept of wireless communication?
+Read moreWhat is the first wireless communication?

 Read more